March 21-22, 2024

 Washington State University Pullman

-The WSU Center for Native American Research & Collaboration invites you to the first annual Indigenous Research Conference, focusing upon the intersection between Indigenous knowledge, scholarship, and nation building.
-We look forward to learning from experienced researchers and knowledge keepers and to creating networking opportunities for young scholars and tribal professionals.
+The WSU Center for Native American Research & Collaboration (CNRC) invites you to the second annual Indigenous Research & Projects Conference, focusing upon the intersections between Indigenous knowledge, scholarship, and nation building.

 Registration can be accepted at the door, but food may be limited.